firassziedan/objectionjs-graphql/README.md

 objectionjs-graphql automatically generates a [GraphQL](https://github.com/facebook/graphql) schema for [objection.js](https://github.com/Vincit/objection.js) models.
-The schema is created based on the `jsonSchema` and `relationMappings` properties of the models, mainly it's use [withGraphFetched](https://vincit.github.io/objection.js/api/query-builder/eager-methods.html#withgraphfetched) to build and fetch the relation `relationMappings` query.
+The schema is created based on the `jsonSchema` and `relationMappings` properties of the models, mainly its use [withGraphFetched](https://vincit.github.io/objection.js/api/query-builder/eager-methods.html#withgraphfetched) to build and fetch the relation `relationMappings` query.
 It creates a rich set of filter arguments for the relations and provides a simple way to add custom filters.

-The following example creates a schema for three models `Person`, `Movie` and `Review` and executes a GraphQL query:
+The following example creates a schema for three models `Person`, `Movie`, and `Review` and executes a GraphQL query:

 ```js
 const graphql = require('graphql').graphql;